 There’s just something so comforting about the combination of apples, cinnamon and sugar, especially as the weather starts to dip.
-In this post, I’ll walk you through how to make this easy Apple Crisp with Oat Crumble topping recipe, which is perfect on its own or topped with ice cream, for that cozy, warm-and cold combination.
-Keep reading to see how making apple crisp from scratch is easier than you think!
+In this post, I’ll walk you through how to make this easy Air Fryer Apple Crisp with Oatmeal recipe.
+It’s perfect on its own or topped with ice cream, for that cozy, warm-and cold combination.
+Keep reading to see how making apple crisp in the air fryer is easier than you think!

 Apple crisp and apple crumble are very similar, with the topping being the main difference.
-Apple crisp is typically made with a crumb topping that includes oats and/or nuts, whereas apple crumble is made with a flour based, streusel like topping.
-This easy apple crisp recipe uses a combination of both oats and flour.
+Apple crisp is typically made with a crumb topping that includes oats and/or nuts.
+On the other hand, apple crumble is made with a flour based, streusel like topping.
+This easy air fryer dessert recipe uses a combination of both oats and flour.

 What are the best apples for apple crisp?